Hykudoru/TextGauge/README.md

 TextGauge performs basic input length analysis on DOM text/textarea nodes allowing you to pass callback functions to fire when one of your text gauges remains within or exceeds its boundries.
 Default color indicators can optionally modified.
-Note: TextGauge is smart enough to use its closest span sibling.
+Note: TextGauge is smart enough to use its closest span sibling!

 # Plugin Installation